Robinson's Requiem: Reception

 Critical reception of Robinson's Requiem was mixed.
 Many reviewers noted its poor graphics and high system requirements, and some found the game to be boring.
 However, several critics, including those from CU Amiga and Amiga Computing, believed that the game's originality overrode other complaints.

 CU Amiga's Tony Dillon was impressed by its freeform item combination system, but was disappointed by the Amiga version's graphics and performance.
 However, he finished his review by saying, "If you want something new that will completely blow your brain, then this could well be the game for you".
 Jonathan Maddock of Amiga Computing also disliked the game's graphics and system requirements, but praised the game as "an entirely new gaming experience".
-Amiga Format's Dale Bradford noted that "just wandering around, exploring and discovering how long you can stay alive is enjoyable, thanks to the non-linear gameplay", and to the "care and thought" that went into the game.
+Amiga Format's Dale Bradford noted "just wandering around, exploring and discovering how long you can stay alive is enjoyable, thanks to the non-linear gameplay", and to the "care and thought" that went into the game.
 All three reviewers noted the game's high level of difficulty.

 Rich Pelley of Amiga Power, however, found the game to be extremely boring; he likened playing it to "being told to paint a fence and [...] discover[ing that] it's fifteen miles long".
 He also criticized its graphics and performance, and noted that the game's survival systems amounted to "lots of bars and charts and electrocardiograms, and not much action".
 The game also received poor reviews from both PC Gamer UK and PC Gamer US, who found the game frustrating and uninviting, and criticized its graphics.